linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

 ## Development and Deployment Workflow

-The static site generator used in this guide will be [Hugo](https://gohugo.io), a fast framework written in Go.
+The static site generator used in this guide is [Hugo](https://gohugo.io), a fast framework written in Go.
 Static site generators compile [markdown](https://en.wikipedia.org/wiki/Markdown) or other content files into HTML files.
 This guide can easily be adapted to other frameworks.

 Two Git repositories will be created: one will track changes to the Hugo site, and the other will track Salt's configuration files.
-GitHub repositories will be created for both.
+Remote repositories will be created for both on GitHub.

 Two Linodes will be created: one will act as the Salt master, and the other as the Salt minion.
 This guide was tested under Debian 9, but the instructions may work with other distributions as well.
 The Salt minion will run the production webserver which serves the Hugo site, and the master will configure the minion's software.
 The minion will also run a webhook server which will receive code update notifications from GitHub.